 The cooking then turned into not wealthy?
 Was it diffused?

 The substances had been rich, but the dishes had been not heavy.
 Since hakims had also been consulted, the cooking became wholesome.
 You could say the meals changed into diffused but flavourful.
-Today, we use cornflour to thicken curries, but the chefs used rice paste remixed with almond paste.
+Today, we use cornflour to thicken curries, but the chefs use rice paste remixed with almond paste.

 There was a play of textures and colors.
 In one pulao, the cooked pulao became divided into parts.
 One becomes colored using pomegranate juice and then tossed in silver foil or vary.
 Then the two elements have been blended.
-The deep crimson with silver and the white rice made it visually appealing.
+The deep crimson with silver and white rice made it visually appealing.
 In the Naranjo pulao, a yakhni version, the pulao becomes spread out after being cooked.
-Two oranges had been reducing and hollowed.
-The shells have been then boiled and have been used as ketosis that has been packed with almond halwa or pistachio halwa.
-These were then placed atop the pulao and served—a visible deal with and a whole meal.
+Two oranges had been reduced and hollowed.

-One instruction that I came throughout became Pakistan-e-quiz, which turned into made with goose.
-Once the goose changed into cleaned, it turned into rubbed with Multani mitti and buried within the floor for four hours.
-It was then cleaned over again and rubbed with sandal paste, and then cooked.
-The fuller’s earth absorbed all of the odor from the wild chicken while the sandal paste gave it a pleasant smell.
+One instruction I came through became Pakistan-e-quiz, which was made with geese.
+Once the goose changed into cleaned, it turned into rubbed with Multani mitti and buried on the floor for four hours.
+It was then cleaned, rubbed with sandal paste, and then cooked.
+The fuller’s earth absorbed all of the odor from the wild chicken, while the sandal paste gave it a pleasant smell.
+In some other instruction called gurak kebab, the fowl filled with almonds and lamb.
+This then became covered in yogurt blended with saffron, earlier than being located over cinnamon sticks to cook.
+The confluence of flavors is mouth-watering.
+Is there any Indian influence on the cooking?

-Another e-book that I am operating on from Jehangir’s time has more Indian impacts.
+What do you believe you studied the missing chapter?
+Another ebook I am operating on from Jehangir’s time has more Indian impacts.
 This book on Shah Jahan has quite some vegetarian recipes — kebabs and bharta.
-We’ve, in reality followed a lot of their techniques, including dum pukht, smoking of a dish, making raitas and kebabs.
+In reality, we’ve, followed many of their techniques, including dum pukht, smoking a dish, and making raitas and kebabs.